Shlomo Argamon: Computational stylistics

-Linguistics for Cybersecurity
+Linguistics for cybersecurity

-Recently, Argamon has pushed for the increased use of linguistic analysis for attribution of cybersecurity attacks.
-He has pointed out how linguistic attribution techniques can often be used to good effect on natural language texts that arise in different attack scenarios, and has provided analyses for high-profile cases such as the Sony Pictures hack, the Democratic National Committee cyber attacks, and the Shadow Brokers NSA leak.
+Argamon has pushed for the increased use of linguistic analysis for attribution of cybersecurity attacks.
+He has pointed out how linguistic attribution techniques can be used to good effect on natural language texts that arise in different attack scenarios, and has provided analyses for high-profile cases such as the Sony Pictures hack, the Democratic National Committee cyber attacks, and the Shadow Brokers NSA leak.

-Data Science
+Data science

-In 2013, Argamon founded the Illinois Institute of Technology Master of Data Science program, which he currently directs.
+In 2013, Argamon founded the Illinois Institute of Technology Master of Data Science program, which he directed until 2019.
 The program seeks to teach students "to think about the real problems that need to be solved, not to simply find technical solutions."
 Argamon views data scientists as "sensemakers", whose job is not merely to produce analytic results, but to help their clients make sense of a complex, uncertain, and fast-changing world through rigorous analysis and explanation of the data.